City-of-Helsinki/pysakoinnin-sahk-asiointi/README.md

 Then simply run `docker-compose up` and Docker will build PostgreSQL database and Django server instances

-## Running the application without Docker (hot-reload enabled)
+## Running the application with hot-reload (recommended for active development)

-- Install Python pre-requisites: virtual environment of your choice (e.g. Virtual Environment running in .venv folder) with Python 3.x
+- Install a Python virtual environment of your choice (for example [venv](https://docs.python.org/3/tutorial/venv.html)) with Python 3.x
 - In a new terminal window start a local database instance with `docker run --name parking-service-db -p 5432:5432 -e POSTGRES_USER=parking-user -e POSTGRES_PASSWORD=root -e POSTGRES_DB=parking-service postgres:alpine`
 - Insert `config.env` file from above to your root directory
 - Activate virtual environment
-- install dependencies with `pip install -r requirements.in`
+- Install dependencies with `pip install -r requirements.in`
 - Run migrations `python manage.py migrate`
 - Run server `python manage.py runserver`

+Note: psycopg2 may require a local installation of PostgreSQL.
+Install for macOS with Homebrew `brew install postgresql`

 ## Generating requirements.txt